curiousest/curiousest.github.io/_posts/2024-11-01-automating-art-craft.md

 **collect experiential data -> extract beliefs -> generate art from the beliefs**

+**collect experiential data**: in this demo, this is a 1500-word text conversation **extract beliefs**: in this demo, this is a prompt that analyzes the conversation **generate art from beliefs**: in this demo, this is a prompt that writes a story

-I use this abstraction, "beliefs", because they are granular enough to be useable by LLMs and abstract enough to hold sufficient meaning for art.
+I use this abstraction, "beliefs", because they are granular enough to be useable by LLMs and abstract enough to hold sufficient meaning for what I'm doing here.
 Comparable things like sentiment analysis or ontological mapping exist, but beliefs feel to me like they're more usable for the purposes of art and self-improvement.

 I have two hypotheses:
 - LLMs can extract "beliefs" from experiential data.